 If you suspect an animal is being neglected or is in danger due to cold weather, AHS humane agents encourage you to first contact local law enforcement (animal control, police department, or sheriff’s office).
 Depending on where you’re located, they may be able to respond more quickly.
-Plus, says Streff, they might have prior complaints on record and already be familiar with the owner and animal involved.
+Plus, says Streff, they might have prior complaints on record and already be familiar with the person and animal involved.

 If local law enforcement believes a more thorough investigation is necessary, they will contact the AHS Humane Investigations department.

 Before reaching out to local law enforcement, document as many details as you can about the situation, including date, time, location, and type of animal(s) involved.
 Photographs or video can also be helpful.

 In the state of Minnesota and across the US, penalties for animal abuse and neglect range from a petty misdemeanor to felony, depending on the severity of harm to the animal.
 Read more about Minnesota's animal welfare related laws, statutes, and codes.